 For what concerns liquidity, one can note that the "per CCTU" auction is specifically developed with the aim to limit as much as possible barriers to enter the aFRR market and thereby attract liquidity.
 Further, the splitting rule included in the design to apportion the volume of aFRR capacity to be procured in the "all CCTU" and the "per CCTU" auction (see §4.1.3) is such that volume cleared in the "per CCTU" auction depends on whether its prices are reasonably competitive compared to the ones observed in the "all CCTU" auction during the previous days.
-However, as the new design is not yet operational, it is obviously difficult to assess how the liquidity in the aFRR capacity market will evolve towards the point where the "all CCTU" auction will no longer be organized and how the liquidity will be once the target design is put in place.
+However, as the new design has only been operational for a few months, it is currently difficult to assess how the liquidity in the aFRR capacity market will evolve towards the point where the "all CCTU" auction will no longer be organized and how the liquidity will be once the target design is put in place.